emad-elsaid/emad-elsaid.github.io/Why I became a software developer.md

 so many of them.
 Deamweaver, Swish, Freehand, Microsoft movie maker. many others were in this CD and I installed most of them and used them.
-I wanted to do that, I wanted to create applications like these. that was my passion, I got the highest grades in this subject every time on the whole school.
-One teacher from the computer lab was very generous and gave me a subject he studies which included my topics: ASP classic, XML, XSLT, XPATH and ECommerce.
+I wanted to do that, I wanted to create applications like these. that was my passion, I got the highest grades in this subject every time in the whole school.
+One teacher from the computer lab was very generous and gave me a subject he studies which included many topics: ASP classic, XML, XSLT, XPATH and ECommerce.
 I made a photocopy for myself and studied it and experimented in the computer lab.

 At home we got our first PC in my last year in high school.
 I loved this PC,